tomershafir/Designfile/README.md

 - Messy: documnetation in source files should be short(but informative) to keep the source files readable and clean.
 Inclusion of design may result in messy source files.
 - Different Purpose: the purpose of documentation in source files is to express functionalities of sofware components or to mention key notes, differently from the purpose of design docs.
-- Encapsulation: inclusion of design documentation in source file may expose implementation details and break encapsulation at some level.